The perfect ski holiday in Saas-Fee, the off-the-radar resort that’s Zermatt in miniature

 The village is traffic‑free, with car parks at the entrance and electric buses, taxis and hotel vehicles to ferry people around.
 It gets very little sun in early season, so March and April are good months to visit, when temperatures in the resort and on the mountain are warmer – December and January can be bitterly cold.

-After the access gondola to Felskinn, an underground funicular speeds through the mountain to Mitelllalin and the resort’s glacier at 3,500m.
-Beware – the air is thin up there, it's a good idea to walk slowly when getting out to acclimatise.
-And to visit the world’s highest revolving restaurant, Allalin – the floor revolves under diners and drinkers, allowing 360-degree views of the surrounding ring of 4,000m peaks.
+After the access gondola to Felskinn, an underground funicular speeds through the mountain to Mittelallalin and the resort’s glacier at 3,500m (for 2025, two carriages have been replaced, providing more compartments, more space for passengers and better suspension).
+Beware though – the air is thin up there, so it’s a good idea to walk slowly when getting out to acclimatise.
+Also: make sure you visit the world’s highest revolving restaurant, Allalin – the floor revolves under diners and drinkers, allowing 360-degree views of the surrounding ring of 4,000m peaks.

 saas fee

-There’s also Ice Cave Alallin, built deep in the glacier with stunning ice sculptures, along with explanations of how the ice was formed and how it changes, and an avalanche simulation experience.
-Entrance costs CHF20.
+There’s also Ice Cave Allalin, built deep in the glacier with stunning ice sculptures, along with explanations of how the ice was formed and how it changes, and an avalanche simulation experience.
+Entrance costs CHF 20 (approx £18).

-Unusually, Saas-Fee also has a whole mountain, Hannig, devoted to activities other than skiing and snowboarding – snowshoeing, tobogganing, parapenting or walking on cleared paths.
-Plans are afoot to renovate the Hannig lift with ten-seater gondolas for 2023/24.
-There’s a leisure centre as well, with a 25m pool, kids’ pool and waterslide, hot tub, a variety of saunas and steam rooms, and a gym, plus a natural ice rink, and the Feeblitz, a fun rollercoaster-style ride on rails.
+Unusually, Saas-Fee also has a whole mountain, Hannig, devoted to activities other than skiing and snowboarding – snowshoeing, tobogganing, parapenting (paragliding) or walking on cleared paths.
+For 2025, the Hannig lift has been overhauled and now carries 10 people per gondola, instead of four.
+There’s a leisure centre as well, with a 25m pool, kids’ pool and water slide, hot tub, a variety of saunas and steam rooms, and a gym, plus a natural ice rink, and the Feeblitz, a fun rollercoaster-style ride on rails.

 On the slopes